Sakilshikdar/product-analysis-assingment-9/README.md

+## webside-name:

-name: Buy product
+Buy product

 live-link: https://brilliant-tiramisu-4b09d2.netlify.app/

-About Webside:
+## Webside-Details:

-1.This is a product selling wedside.
+* This is a product selling wedside.

-2.This webside have 4 active components.
+* This webside have 4 active components

-3.First component have product details.
+* First component have product details.

-4.second component have customer feedback after using their products.
+* second component have customer feedback after using their products.

-5.Third and fourth component have Charts and Blogs
+* Third and fourth component have Charts and Blogs